spkg/httpctx/README.md

 [![license](http://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://raw.githubusercontent.com/spkg/httpctx/master/license.txt)
 [![GoReportCard](https://goreportcard.com/badge/github.com/spkg/httpctx)](https://goreportcard.com/report/github.com/spkg/httpctx)

+## Deprecated
-*Note:* Go 1.7 includs the `context` package in the standard library, and the `net/http` package includes a  `Context` in the `http.Request` structure.
+Go 1.7 includes the `context` package in the standard library, and the `net/http` package includes a  `Context` in the `http.Request` structure.
 If you are targeting Go 1.7 and later, there is significantly less need for a package like `httpctx`.

+## Description
 The `httpctx` package provides a convenient way to handle HTTP requests using "context-aware" handler functions.
 Context-aware handlers are different from the standard `http.Handler` in two important ways: